RfidResearchGroup/proxmark3/README.md

 	* Blaposts Crapto1 v3.3

     * icsom's  legic script and legic enhancements

+---
+Straight from the CHANGELOG
+---
+  - Added `lf guard clone/sim` (iceman)
+  - Added `lf pyramd clone/sim` (iceman)
+  - trying to fix "hf 14b" command to be able to read CALYPSO card.	 (iceman)
+  - `hf legic load`, it now loads faster and a casting bug is gone. (iceman)
+  - Added `hf legic calccrc8` added a method to calculate the legic crc-8 value (iceman)
+  - `hf legic decode` fixed the output overflow bugs, better printing (iceman)
+  - Coverity Scan fixes a lot of resource leaks, etc (iceman)
+  - Added `lf presco *` commands started (iceman)
+  - Added `lf hid wiegand` added a method to calculate WIEGAND in different formats, (iceman)
+  - `hf mf chkkeys` better printing, same table output as nested, faster execution and added Adam Lauries "try to read Key B if Key A is found" (iceman)
+  - `hf mf nested` better printing and added Adam Lauries "try to read Key B if Key A is found" (iceman)
+  - `hf mf mifare` fixing the zero parity path, which doesn't got called. (iceman)
+  - Updated the @blapost's Crapto1 implementation to v3.3 (blapost)
+  - `hf mf c*` updated the calling structure and refactored of the chinese magic commands (iceman, marshmellow)
+  - Started to add Peter Fillmore's  EMV fork into Iceman fork. ref: https://github.com/peterfillmore/proxmark3  (peter fillmore,  iceman)
+  - Added Travis-CI automatic build integration with GitHub fork. (iceman)
+  - Updated the Reveng 1.30 sourcecode to 1.31 from Reveng projecthomepage (iceman)

+  - Added possibility to write direct to a Legic Prime Tag (MIM256/1024) without using values from the 'BigBuffer' -> 'hf legic writeRaw <addr> <value>' (icsom)
+  - Added possibility to decrease DCF values at address 0x05 & 0x06 on a Legic Prime Tag DCF-value will be pulled from the BigBuffer (address 0x05 & 0x06) so you have to load the data into the BigBuffer before with 'hf legic load <path/to/legic.dump>' & then write the DCF-Values (both at once) with 'hf legic write 0x05 0x02'  (icsom)
+  - Added script `legic.lua` for display and edit Data of Legic-Prime Tags (icsom)
+  - Added the experimental HITAG_S support (spenneb)
+  - Added topaz detection to `hf search` (iceman)
+  - Fixed the silent mode for 14b to be used inside 'hf search' (iceman)

+---

 Give me a hint, and I'll see if I can't merge in the stuff you have.